bolu-atx/boludev.github.io/_drafts/2020-07-02-go-channels-part2.md

     std::condition_variable m_cv;
 ```

-Turned out, with this change, our send/receive logic also simplifies quite a bit - since we no longer need to use a condition variable to check to ensure there is a spot available in the channel to avoid overwriting a previously un-seen message.
+Turned out, with this change, our send/receive logic also simplifies quite a bit - since we no longer need to use condition variable and extra flags to ensure that there is a proper sender/receiver pairing.
 Also note, we added a function `empty()` to return whether there is any data in the queue.

 ```cpp
 T receive_blocking()